kontent-ai/integration-example-recombee/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This repository contains an _example implementation_ of integration between [Recombee](https://www.recombee.com/) AI-powered content personalization and recommendation engine, and [Kentico Kontent](https://kontent.ai/) headless CMS.
+This repository contains an _example implementation_ of integration between [Recombee](https://www.recombee.com/) AI-powered content personalization and recommendation engine, and [Kontent by Kentico](https://kontent.ai/) headless CMS.
 It comes with an optional [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/content-editing-extensions) for indexing your content in Recombee, as well as **two** [Netlify functions](https://docs.netlify.com/functions/overview/) for the **initial setup** and subsequent **processing of content changes** via a [webhook](https://docs.kontent.ai/tutorials/develop-apps/integrate/webhooks).

 ## Demo
 ![recombee-custom-element](docs/recombee-animation.gif)

 ## Prerequisities
-To run this integration, you'll need your Kentico Kontent project + a [Recombee account](https://account.recombee.com/users/sign_up).
+To run this integration, you'll need a Kontent project + a [Recombee account](https://account.recombee.com/users/sign_up).

 **[Contact Recombee](mailto:business@recombee.com) to recieve a special offer for Kontent customers!**